kdong007/sample-graphql/graphql-tutorial.md

 Take quick tour of [Graphql official introduction](https://graphql.org/learn/) first

-In Graphql world, we usually define things based on resources, and resources are "linked".
+In the Graphql world, we usually define things based on resources, and resources are "linked".
 Some people say it's "graph", some people say it's more like "tree".
-I personally think the relationships are like "multi rooted tree with cycles in intermediate nodes".
+I personally think the relationships are like "multi rooted trees with cycles in intermediate nodes".

 Here is an illustration of flows on querying or designing your schema: